 Rural Sourcing Hosts 4th Annual Augusta Hackathon

-Augusta, GA, September 30, 2015 – Rural Sourcing Inc., (RSI), a leading domestic IT outsourcing company, will host its fourth annual RSI Hackathon at theClubhou.se, located at 540 Telfair St. in Augusta on Friday, October 2, 2015.
-RSI has partnered with theClubhou.se to create a college hackathon as a technology component of the Westobou Festival.
+Augusta, GA, September 30, 2015 – Rural Sourcing, a leading domestic IT outsourcing company, will host its fourth annual Hackathon at theClubhou.se, located at 540 Telfair St. in Augusta on Friday, October 2, 2015.
+Rural Sourcing has partnered with theClubhou.se to create a college hackathon as a technology component of the Westobou Festival.
 Kick-off is set for Friday at noon and will bring together college students from the surrounding area, eager to tackle real world problems with software solutions.

 The event has been extremely successful in helping participants find employment.
-Currently 17% of RSI colleagues in the Augusta Development Center participated in one of the past RSI Hackathons.
+Currently 17% of Rural Sourcing colleagues in the Augusta Development Center participated in one of the past hackathons.
 “Participating in the hackathon was really fun.
-It was a great way to actually practice the things I was learning in my classes and apply them in a real world situation,” said Eva Stiver who participated in the 2013 hackathon and is now a programmer analyst at RSI.
+It was a great way to actually practice the things I was learning in my classes and apply them in a real world situation,” said Eva Stiver who participated in the 2013 hackathon and is now a programmer analyst at Rural Sourcing.
 “It helped me get a job I love, doing what I love to do – technology.”

 “We are excited to offer an event that positively impacts the community while providing an opportunity for young technology professionals to come together, tackle a challenge, and gain hands-on, resume worthy experience in their field.” says Margaux Kaynard, vice president of human resources.
 “We pay a great deal of attention to creating a fun, collaborative environment where like-minded students can exercise their technology and team building skills to develop a creative solution to a problem.
 Over the past four years, it has also become something the area students look forward to and a great opportunity to display their talent for high profile potential employers.”